wiloon/blog/content/post/archive-2/2018-04-10-用raw表实现iptables调试.md

 TRACE This target marks packes so that the kernel will log every rule which match the packets as those traverse the tables, chains, rules.
 (The ipt\_LOG or ip6t\_LOG module is required for the logging.)
 The packets are logged with the string prefix:

-"TRACE: tablename:chainname:type:rulenum &#8221; where type can be "rule&#8221; for plain rule, "return&#8221; for implicit rule at the end of a user defined chain and "policy&#8221; for the policy of the built in chains.
+"TRACE: tablename:chainname:type:rulenum " where type can be "rule" for plain rule, "return" for implicit rule at the end of a user defined chain and "policy" for the policy of the built in chains.
 It can only be used in the raw table.

 policy 是指iptables内置的规则如：accept